Hari-uwa/Web_dev22/README.md

 ###### Unit test

-Mainly testing user's personal statistical attirubute such as streak count and achviement collections from database in a daily basis.
+Mainly testing updates of user's personal statistical attirubute such as streak count and achviement collections from database in a daily basis.

 To run the test:
 1. **Flask run in your terminal within desired local server**